 In addition to restoring IT operations, the container solution brought long-term benefits: IT cooling is provided by RCS server racks with integrated, adjustable cold air fins and cold/hot aisle separation.
 This increases energy efficiency and reduces CO₂ emissions at the same time.
 The refrigeration is carried out in redundancy level 2N, as are the IT switchgear and the IT UPS systems.
 In addition, the waste heat from IT is used to heat the building.

-The originally planned emergency solution became a sustainable permanent solution: Today, Würth operates the new data center permanently in the data center container, thus creating a future-proof IT infrastructure for the headquarters, logistics in Böheimkirchen and the 80 shops in Austria.
+The originally planned emergency solution became a future-proof permanent solution: Today, Würth operates the new data center permanently in the data center container, thus creating a future-proof IT infrastructure for the headquarters, logistics in Böheimkirchen and the 80 shops in Austria.

 “When I arrived, I was deeply shaken.
 This devastation and the oppressive silence, I had never seen anything like it.
 It was immediately clear to me that our task is to provide a practicable and resilient solution as quickly as possible, even in such a crisis situation.
 With the container solution, Würth was not only able to react in the short term, but at the same time create a strategically sensible expansion of the IT infrastructure that can be used in the long term,” says Peter Reisinger, Managing Director of EPS.